Is becoming a nurse right for me?

 An associate degree program takes less time to complete, which allows one to enter the workforce sooner.
 However, employers are more apt to hire a nurse with a bachelor's degree because they receive a more in-depth education.
 Having said that, plenty of nurses with associate degrees go on to earn higher degrees with the help of tuition reimbursement from their employer.

 Many of the university courses for students pursuing a nursing degree are challenging.
-Classes are focused on science and mathematics, medical terminology and biology, and many hours studying and memorizing can be expected.
-A clean background check and drug screening are also almost a given for people in the healthcare industry, since the level of trust between employer and employee is very high.
+Classes are focused on science, mathematics, medical terminology, and biology, and many hours studying and memorizing can be expected.